All Episodes

 I mean, she's very attractive.

-She's a he he was he miscalculated on that one.
+He miscalculated on that one.

-And that he he's better than that.
+And that he's better than that.

-I mean, the other stuff with the perv and you know, but i a lot of his others uh uh Well, that guy is a perv.
+I mean, the other stuff with the perv and, you know, a lot of his others.

-But again, he's he's with a media that as long as your words are borish, you are unacceptable.
+But again, he's with a media that as long as your words are borish, you are unacceptable.

 Your behavior can be borish.

-Clinton Lorensky, wouldn't we love to see her on her damn knees in his office?
+Brenton Lewinsky, wouldn't we love to see her on her damn knees in his office?

 And nobody, you know, but those were actions.

-And I I'm not saying words don't count, of course they count.
+And I'm not saying words don't count.

 And we want a strong gentleman.

-My my other thought along this line is, you know, a lot of the uh argument with putting this deal through is that the Iranians are within what, two months of establishing a weapon of the It depends on who you listen to.
+And, you know, when none of this stuff makes sense, my other thought along this line is, you know, a lot of the argument with putting this deal through is that the Iranians are within, what, two months of establishing a weapon.

 We don't know.